anuragxel/salt/README.md

 # Segment Anything Labelling Tool (SALT)

-Uses the Segment-Anything Model By Meta AI and adds a barebones interface to label images.
+Uses the Segment-Anything Model By Meta AI and adds a barebones interface to label images and saves the masks in the COCO format.

 Under active development, apologies for rough edges and bugs.
 Use at your own risk.